 Charlotte has served on regional, provincial, national and international committees, including Canadian Inuit Circumpolar Health Society, Atlantic Aboriginal Health Research, Pauktuutit Inuit Women of Canada, Provincial Advisory Council on the Status of Women and many local/regional groups and organizations.
 She has held a variety of senior management positions in health care and in municipal administration.

 Charlotte was given the honour of receiving the Queen Elizabeth II Diamond Jubilee Medal in 2013, and in 2011 she was named Pauktuutit’s Inuit Woman of the Year.
 In 2012, Charlotte was selected as an Honorable Witness for the Truth and Reconciliation Commission.
 Charlotte also served as a member of the National Family Advisory Circle that gives advice to the commissioners of the National Inquiry into Missing and Murdered Women and Girls.

-Rebecca Kudloo, Kivalliq
+Rebecca Kudloo, Kivalliq, Nunavut

 Charlotte Wolfrey, Nunatsiavut

-Martha Flaherty, Urban
+Martha Flaherty, South-East, Urban

-Alyssa Carpenter, Youth
+Alyssa Carpenter, Youth, Inuit Nunangat